confluentinc/ksql/design-proposals/klip-1-improve-udf-interfaces.md

 ### Structured UDFs

-This is the most straight-forward of the changes.
-After refactoring done in [#2411](https://github.com/confluentinc/ksql/pull/2411), the type coercion is already in place to support `Struct` types.
+After refactoring done in [#2411](https://github.com/confluentinc/ksql/pull/2411), the type coercion is already in place to support `Struct` types as input parameters.
 Minor changes need to be made to ensure that the validation does not unnecessarily prevent usage of `Struct`.

 A noteworthy extension that may be worth supporting is dedicated AVRO types in the signatures for UDFs, but this is not covered in this KLIP.

 ```java
 @Udf("Checks if the employee has a valid record (i.e. contains a valid name and email)")